Links on Android Authority may earn us a commission. Learn more.

 Yoshi’s Crafted World

-Yoshi’s Crafted World is another one of Nintendo’s official games, with a $59.99 price tag.
+Yoshi’s Crafted World is another one of Nintendo’s official Switch games for kids, with a $59.99 price tag.
 It’s worth it though: the animation style is super fun to look at and the gameplay is easy to get the hang of.

 Pokémon: Let’s Go!

-Any of the Pokémon games are going to be a great game for your kid to play on the Switch.
+Any of the Pokémon Switch games for kids are going to be great for the little ones at home.
 For younger kids, I think Pokémon: Let’s Go (Pikachu or Eevee) is going to be the better choice as opposed to Pokémon Sword or Shield.

 Pokémon: Let’s Go is more like the Pokémon GO app.
 You can collect pokémon in the wild using motion controls to throw the Poké Ball.
 The game helps you find which area you need to be in next while also letting you explore at your own pace.
 Pokémon: Let’s Go, either the Pikachu version or the Eevee version, is $59.99.